Skip to Content

 Were you sleeping during the speech?

-They were playing cards enjoying themselves while I was cooking in the kitchen.
+My friends were enjoying themselves playing cards while I was studying in my room.

 Rate this page